SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 As Sunset hugs Celestia, her previous feelings become recontextualized.
 She realizes one of the things causing her so much distress is that she is homesick.

-Sunset says, "I want...
-I need to talk to you.
+Sunset says, "I want… I need to talk to you.
 I need some advice."

 "I know, my faithful student.
 I heard of it in Twilight's letter.
 Why don't you stay for Hearth's Warming, and we can discuss what brought you here over some hot cocoa?"